kl82slo/kl82slo.github.io/_posts/2021-05-18-0004 MicroStrategy Modeling Service.md

 Then you need to set up Modeling Service

-Warning you need at least version 2021 update 1.
+<font color='red' font-size:20px>Warning</font> you need at least version 2021 update 1.
 If you use 2021 you will get the following error
 ![2021](/img/20210518_0004/version2021.png)

 ### Library